Shyloo: Plot

 The film starts with an imprisoned Manja (Ganesh) recalling his love for Shyloo (Bhama) since childhood that becomes more intense as they grow.
 Though Shyloo's mother assures Manja of getting them married, she changes her mind and arranges for Shyloo to marry a rich family boy.
 Infuriated, Manja threatens to kill her.
 He is arrested by the police and given a 30-days prison sentence.
 Shyloo's mother arranges the marriage a day before his release and Manja escapes from prison.
 As the police officer Bhaskar and a constable Ramaiah handcuff Manja, Shyloo too goes along with him as they decide to get married after he is released from prison.

 On their way, they encounter adventures that include an elephant chasing them and losing their way, thereby reaching Kerala.
 From there, their journey continues, with Bhaskar becoming infuriated with Manja as he is not able to celebrate his "Deepavali" with his family, busy running behind Manja.
 A parallel story reveals Bhaskar's annoyed wife Sudha and her brothers troubling Bhaskar to come to their hometown to celebrate Deepavali.
 However, Bhaskar soon develops a soft corner for Manja as he saves him from a freak bus accident.
 The four go back together to their hometown.
 Bhaskar promises to get Manja released within two days and assures to get them married after Manja is released.
 Ramaiah asks Shyloo to stay in his house for shelter.

 However, Bhaskar asks Ramaiah to let Shyloo stay in his house so that he can keep her safe for the next day's wedding.
 On reaching his house, Bhaskar finds Sudha waiting furiously, and she also accuses Shyloo for having an illegitimate relationship with Bhaskar.
 Bhaskar gets angry and scolds his wife, following which she leaves the home.
 On the next day, Bhaskar, Ramaiah, and Manja on the way to court, find a dead body on the railway track and get shocked, seeing it to be Shyloo.
 Bhaskar finds out that Sudha's brothers arrived at their house immediately and beat Shyloo to death, whom they thought to be responsible for the trouble.
 They then threw her body on a railway track.
 Upon witnessing this, Manja cries, jumps in front of another train, and dies.
 Bhaskar feels guilty about the incident and gets angered.
 He quits his job and goes back to his wife's home, where he kills her and her brothers with a sickle.
 He voluntarily surrenders and is imprisoned for a 20 year-sentence in Manja's cell.

+Soundtrack

+The tune of the track "Pada Pada Kannada" was reused by Gift from his own compositional Malayalam song "Themma Themma Themmadikatte", from the 2004 Malayalam film Rain Rain Come Again.